dav009/congresovisible/README.md

 - `mes_dia`: month, day in which the voting took place
 - `detailed`: dictionary containing the name of politicians as keys, and a json object describing their party and vote as a value.

+# How to use it?

+- If you just want to use the date, clone this repo and go to the folder `dumps`, pick your file ^^.

+- If you want to generate a new dump:

+   1. Create a virtualenv with python3.4
+   2. `pip install -r requirements.txt`
+   3. `python main.py`

 ## Contact

 dav.alejandro@gmail.com